Lexus LBX Review 2024

 Cons

-• Small boot in hatch
+• Small boot and tight rear space

 • Pricey with desirable options added